 - Steel: Highly durable and corrosion-resistant, ideal for long-term use.

-- Aluminium: Versatile, available in multiple finishes, and resistant to weather damage.
+- Aluminium: Aluminium box guttering is versatile, available in multiple finishes, and resistant to weather damage.

 - Lining Options: EPDM rubber, asphalt, metal, or roofing felt to provide additional protection against water damage.